There are a number of interventions available to support depression, including antidepressant medications and talking therapies.

 - Exercise in the modern world is considered virtuous and admired by others, so a depressed person who exercises regularly could benefit from positive feedback, which may increase self-worth.

-- Exercise can be an effective way to distract yourself from negative thoughts.
+- Exercise can be an effective distraction from negative thoughts.

-- The social contact with others in a group exercise setting may be an additional benefit.
+- Social contact with others in a group exercise setting may be an additional benefit.

 Research suggests that exercise raises endorphin levels and stimulates the neurotransmitter norepinephrine.